cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 `Ready` is `True` when the cluster has the number of instances specified by the user and the primary instance is ready.
 This condition can be used in scripts to wait for the cluster to be created.

+`PVCResizeSucceeded` is `True` when the PVC resize operation has been completed successfully.

 ### How to wait for a particular condition